 I was never going to have a perfect version of simplicity.
 I had to accept that my decluttering would be focused on my things.
 The results may not be as dramatic as I would hope or like, but my home isn’t all about me and what I want.

-You might also like “On Building a Right-Sized Life: I Choose Simple over Easy” – click here to read.
+You might also like “Finding Purpose in a Slow, Seasonal, and Simple Life” – click here to read.

 After I realized there wasn’t a perfect way to simplify, I considered where my focus should be instead.